parkchamchi/DepthViewer/DOC.md

 - `DepthModelBehavior`: the depth map inference engine
 - `VRRecordBehavior`: this is for recording the screen on VR headsets.
 - `ServerConnectBehavior`: this is to connect to a server that provides the depth map when an image is given (`AsyncDepthModel`).
-It is only implemented for the image inputs and it usage is not recommended.
+It is only implemented for the image inputs and its usage is not recommended.
 Also while waiting the server, it may block changing the input.
 Not to be confused with `HttpOnlineTex`, which fetches *images* from the server.